 - People with SAH are usually referred to a specialist neurosurgical unit.

-- If treatment is to go ahead, it usually consists of blocking off the aneurysm, either:
+- Treatment usually consists of blocking off the aneurysm, either:

-- Through blocking it from the inside by using a special platinum coil; or
+- Through blocking it from the inside by using a special platinum coil (endovascular coiling); or

 Patients need to be monitored for some time to avoid complications.
-These are fluid on the brain (which can be drained), further shortage of oxygen to the brain and low blood pressure.
+These are fluid on the brain (hydrocephalus), further shortage of oxygen to the brain and low blood pressure.